Sega CD: Launch

-The Mega-CD was launched in Europe in April 1993, starting with the United Kingdom on April 2, 1993, at a price of GB£269.99.
+The Mega-CD was launched in Europe in April 1993, starting with the United Kingdom on April 2, 1993, at a price of £269.99.
 The European version was packaged with Sol-Feace and Cobra Command in a two-disc set, along with a compilation CD of five Mega Drive games.
 Only 70,000 units were initially available in the UK, but 60,000 units were sold by August 1993.
 The Mega-CD was released in Australia in March 1993.
 Brazilian toy company Tectoy released the Sega CD in Brazil in October 1993, retaining the North American name despite the use of the name Mega Drive for the base console there.

 Sega released a second model, the Sega CD 2 (Mega-CD 2), on April 23, 1993, in Japan.
-It was released in North America several months later, bundled with one of the bestselling Sega CD games, Sewer Shark.
+It was released in North America several months later at a price of US$229, bundled with one of the bestselling Sega CD games, Sewer Shark.
 Designed to bring down the manufacturing costs of the Sega CD, the newer model is smaller and does not use a motorized disc tray.
 A limited number of games were developed that used the Sega CD and another Genesis add-on, the 32X, released in November 1994.

 Night Trap controversy

 On December 9, 1993, the United States Congress began hearings on video game violence and the marketing of violent video games to children.
 The Sega CD game Night Trap, an FMV adventure game by Digital Pictures, was at the center of debate.
 Night Trap had been brought to the attention of United States Senator Joe Lieberman, who said: "It ends with this attack scene on this woman in lingerie, in her bathroom.
-I know that the creator of the game said it was all meant to be a satire of Dracula; but nonetheless, I thought it sent out the wrong message."
-Lieberman's research concluded that the average video game player was between seven and twelve years old and that video game publishers were marketing violence to children.
+I know that the creator of the game said it was all meant to be a satire of Dracula; nonetheless, I thought it sent out the wrong message."
+Lieberman's research concluded that the average video game player was between seven and twelve years old, and that video game publishers were marketing violence to children.

-In the United Kingdom, Night Trap was discussed in parliament.
+In the United Kingdom, Night Trap was discussed in Parliament.
 Former Sega Europe development director Mike Brogan noted that Night Trap brought Sega publicity, and helped reinforce Sega's image as an "edgy company with attitude".
 Despite the increased sales, Sega recalled Night Trap and rereleased it with revisions in 1994.
-Following the congressional hearings, video game manufacturers came together in 1994 to establish a unified rating system, the Entertainment Software Rating Board.
+Following the congressional hearings, Sega and other video game manufacturers came together in 1994 to establish a unified rating system under the Entertainment Software Rating Board.